zkniebel/SitecoreUML/Documentation/chapter1.md

   * Support for setting the "Source" of a template field
   * Support for setting the \_Standard Value of a field
 * Moves folder paths in Sitecore config files to settings to enable use of Sitecore variables
+* Refactor out broken lazy-initialization of module variables in JavaScript
 * Documentation
   * Tutorials
   * Samples